jeffscyberjournal/Wazuh-Siem/README.md

 - Installing agents Covering
   - Ubuntu linux (DEBIAN) installation
   - Windows installation
+- Set static Ip and Confirm DHCP is Off and Static IP is Set

 ## Installation
 So far I tried installation on proxmox and virtualbox installations: